livingdocsIO/documentation/reference-docs/doc-includes/embed_and_list.md

 ```

 The above code snippet assumes you are inside a custom feature.
 See [here](../../walkthroughs/add_customizations.html#server) for how to register a custom feature.
-The `name` of the `doc-include` to register must match the service name you used in the design and in the Livingdocs editor.
+The `name` of the `doc-include` to register must match the service name you used in the design definition.
 In the case of the article embed, the `name` must be `embed-teaser`.
 The first key we have, `uiComponents`, defines a list of ui components that are rendered in the sidebar of the editor for the given `doc-include`.
-We will come back to all the available options when describing how to do custom editor user interfaces.
+We will come back to all the available options when describing [how to do custom editor user interfaces](./editor_customization.md).
 For now just note that we register 2 angular components: `liEmbedTeaserIncludeModal` and `liEmbedTeaserLink`.
 Those are predefined in the core and the names must exactly match. (note: if you don't want a link to the embedded article in the sidebar, just leave the `liEmbedTeaserLink` entry away)
 The second key `rendering` defines how your doc-include should be rendered.
 We will come back to the remote options later.
 For now take note of the function method that allows you to define a function that returns the rendering of the doc-include as an HTML string.

 #### Enable for publishing